Wedding on a Budget? Is it Possible?

 Just to be clear, you will not get a Kennedy-esque wedding on a shoestring, but you can make it just as memorable.
 Here are some tips to help guide your wedding planning, ensuring that the right things are emphasized and the thrills are reduced.

-Instead of booking the biggest wedding venue, look for offseason deals in November through to April.
-Many are will to offer significant discounts, especially since the Covid Pandemic has hit this industry particularly hard.
+If you’re having a wedding on a budget, instead of booking the biggest wedding venue, look for offseason deals in November through to April.
+Many are will to offer significant discounts, especially since the Covid-19 Pandemic has hit this industry particularly hard.

 If you have a cottage, consider getting married there.
 If you have your wedding ceremony on private property (whether owned by family or friends) it will allow more resources for other endeavors.